KennethThNg/RoadSegmentation/README.md

 - Get familiar with TensorFlow
 - Look on the templates provided from the ML course
 - Use CNN as basis model and use assemble learning (watch out on the overfitting)
+- Find relevant code source with CNN (use for text or image classification)